hulmgulm/multisolver/README.md

 MultiSolver is a website that aims to support decryption for various ciphers and other riddles Geocachers are faced with.

+A hosted version can be found here: [MultiSolver](http://geocaching.dennistreysa.de/multisolver/)

 ## Installation & Building ##

 If you want to install and build MultiSolver yourself just follow these steps: